helloitsjoe/webpack-memory-leak/README.md

 # Webpack Memory Leak

-This is a basic Webpack setup with `HtmlWebpackPlugin` to reproduce the memory leak described in this Webpack issue: https://github.com/webpack/webpack/issues/17851
+This is a basic Webpack setup to reproduce the memory leak described in this Webpack issue: https://github.com/webpack/webpack/issues/17851

+## Summary

+Webpack doesn't fully clean up child compilers from previous compilations in watch mode. `HtmlWebpackPlugin` creates a child compiler so it's useful in this reproduction, but the leak itself is in Webpack.

 ## How to reproduce